How to Keep Your Eyes Healthy

 - For those of you determined not to grow old gracefully, rubbing your eyes is definitely one beauty blunder you will want to steer clear of.
 As previously mentioned, the area around your eyes is the thinnest, most sensitive area of your face.
 Because the skin in that area lacks oil glands, any repeated tugging and pulling can cause the skin to loosen resulting in the formation of fine lines and deep wrinkles.

-So, what can I do about it?
+What can you do about it?

 - Tightly squeezing your eyes shut is a very effective stress relieving technique.